Donald Trump And Kim Jong-Un’s Vietnam Summit Ends In Disagreement Over Sanctions

 Donald Trump and Kim Jong-un’s much-anticipated Vietnam summit came to a sudden halt after they disagreed heavily over the issue of sanctions.

-The talks in Hanoi between the United States President and the North Korean leader broke down earlier than expected with no deal after Trump refused to lift all the sanctions based on what Kim proposed, as reported by the Guardian.
+The talks in Hanoi between the United States president and the North Korean leader broke down earlier than expected with no deal after Trump refused to lift all the sanctions based on what Kim proposed, as reported by The Guardian.

 “It was about the sanctions basically.
 They wanted the sanctions lifted in their entirety and we couldn’t do that… Sometimes you have to walk, and this was just one of those times,” Donald Trump said at a press conference in the Vietnamese capital.